-After the April 2017 Board Meeting, the revised Omnibus Proposal with the psychological assistant fee changes and changes to the delinquency fee were sent to Senate BP&ED staff for consideration in their 2017 Omnibus Bill, which Senate BP&ED staff indicated would be incorporated into SB 547 (Hill) within the coming weeks.
-To date, SB 547 has not yet been amended.
-Future updates on the Omnibus Proposal will be incorporated into and reported to the Committee and Board in memos for SB 547.
+After the April 2017 Board Meeting, the revised Omnibus Proposal with the psychological assistant fee changes and changes to the delinquency fee were sent to Senate BP&ED staff for consideration in their 2017 Omnibus Bill, which Senate BP&ED staff indicated would be incorporated into SB 547 (Hill).
+To date, SB 547 has not yet been amended to include our omnibus provisions.
+Future updates on the Omnibus Proposal will be incorporated into and reported to the Board in memos for SB 547.